akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 46.63% | 48.43% |
 | Free Throw % | 70.33% | 70.17% |

-**Analysis:** Despite being a lower #10 seed, Utah St is favored over #7 seed UCLA.
-Utah St has a higher ELO rating (1726 vs 1667), indicating better season-long performance.
-Although UCLA has a better defensive efficiency (99.1 vs 104.4), other factors favor Utah St. This is expected to be a close matchup, with Utah St having a slight edge (54.90% win probability).
+**Analysis:** UCLA has a slight edge as a #7 seed versus #10 seed Utah St. Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
+UCLA has a stronger defense, allowing 99.1 points per 100 possessions compared to 104.4 for Utah St. This is expected to be a close matchup, with UCLA having a slight edge (52.60% win probability).

 ---

 ### X08 Gonzaga vs X09 Georgia

-**Prediction:** Gonzaga has a 70.80% chance to win
+**Prediction:** Gonzaga has a 76.70% chance to win

-**ELO Ratings:** Gonzaga: 1781, Georgia: 1632
+**ELO Ratings:** Gonzaga: 1696, Georgia: 1558

-**Betting Odds:** Gonzaga -5.5, Moneyline: -242
+**Betting Odds:** Gonzaga -7.5, Moneyline: -329

 **Advanced Stats Comparison:**